AstreaTSS/PYTHIAWebsite/docs/faq.md

 For now, for alternatives to the missing features, you can check out:
 - [Carl-bot's Autofeeds](https://docs.carl.gg/#/feeds?id=autofeeds) for the announcement system.
-- [Chiaki Nanami](https://discord.com/application-directory/781034602533879838) for *some parts* of a general purpose investigation/inventory system.
-From what I can tell, it does not cover everything Ultimate Assistant had - a general purpose investigation system is planned for PYTHIA, but it may not come for a while.
 - I do not know of any alternative for the profile system Ultimate Assistant had.

 !!! note